jsren/osdev-workshop/_pages/parts_1/control-flow.md

 }
 ```

-Once inside a function, arguments on the stack must be accessed via the stack pointer (`esp`), not via
+Once inside a function, arguments on the stack must be accessed via the base pointer (`ebp`), not via
 `pop`.
-In x86, each entry on the stack is 4 bytes wide, even if you push a single byte.

 The stack has one more trick up its sleeve - it _grows downwards_, in other words, as you push more things
 on the stack, `esp` gets smaller, not larger, and vice-versa.

+As we've already seen, `call` pushes the return address and `enter` pushes the previous `ebp`, so there are
+two additional entries between the current `ebp` and the arguments.
+Each entry is 4 bytes wide.

-Putting this together, the first argument is at address `esp + 4`, the second is at `esp + 8`,
+Putting this together, the first argument is at address `ebp + 8`, the second is at `ebp + 12`, the third is
-the third is at `esp + 12` and so on.
-Example 6 gives a demonstration of this.
+at `ebp + 16` and so on.
+Example 7 gives a demonstration of this.

 ### CDECL and Calling Conventions